O-stack7/stripe-saas-platform/README.md

 understanding in payment infrastructure design, going beyond surface level API knowledge to building something production-grade from scratch.

-Every architectural decision in this project was deliberate — each choice has a reason and a tradeoff.
+Every architectural decision in this project was deliberate, each choice has a reason and a tradeoff.

 ---